CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 The best way to think how the sweeps work is to think that we're working on a binary tree.

 #### Up-Sweep
 Here we build the "tree" from the bottom up.
-When we get to the root, we reset its value to 0.
+When we get to the root, we reset its value to 0 (seen in the downsweep image)

 ![](img/upsweep.jpg)